renovatebot/renovate/website/docs/configuration-options.md

 ## prTitle

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## prPriority

+Sets default sorting priority value for all PR creation.
+Default value is `0`.

 ## pruneStaleBranches